 Favorite Clothing

-Classic five-pocket jeans of standard cut fall under the Regular Fit category (straight leg or slightly tapered at the bottom).
-Skinny jeans are tight-fitting.
-Slim jeans feature a tapered leg and a higher waistline.
-The opposite of Slim Fit is Relaxed Fit—a type of loose-fitting jeans.
-Loose Fit refers to the currently fashionable wide-leg jeans that are loose throughout (both at the top and bottom).
-Straight Fit jeans have a straight cut with the same width throughout (they can be very narrow or more relaxed).
-Baggy jeans, favored by rappers, are intentionally wide and saggy, even at the waist.
-Low Waist jeans have a dropped waistline.
-Easy Fit models also have a lowered waistline, with a slightly tapered leg at the ankle.
-Boot Cut jeans are elongated, hugging the hips, with a dropped waist and a leg that slightly flares from the knee to the ankle, covering shoes by the width of two fingers.
-Jeggings are pants that represent a designer “hybrid” of jeans and leggings.
-Despite this variety, the Basic cut, introduced by Levi Strauss, remains the foundational style: Basic jeans are the classic Western model with five pockets and a slightly tapered leg for easy tucking into boots.
+Classic five-pocket jeans in a standard cut fall under Regular Fit (straight leg or slightly tapered).
+Skinny jeans are tight-fitting, hugging the leg.
+Slim jeans have a tapered leg and a higher waistline.
+Relaxed Fit is looser than Slim Fit.
+Loose Fit describes the wide-leg jeans that are roomy throughout.
+Straight Fit maintains the same width from top to bottom.
+Baggy jeans, popularized in hip-hop culture, are intentionally wide and often sag at the waist.
+Low Waist jeans sit lower on the hips.
+Easy Fit models also have a lowered waist and a slightly tapered leg at the ankle.
+Boot Cut jeans fit the hips and then flare slightly from the knee to the ankle so they can be worn over boots.
+Jeggings are a designer hybrid of jeans and leggings.
+Despite all these variations, the basic five-pocket cut introduced by Levi Strauss remains the foundation: a Western-style pair with five pockets and a slightly tapered leg that tucks easily into boots.

-The industrial manufacturer of the first jeans combined the most rational technologies into one product, and the successors of the family business worked hard to spread practical workwear worldwide, making it a beloved wardrobe staple on all continents.
-Throughout its long history, the most famous brand in jeans has never left the ownership of the Strauss family: after the founder’s death in 1902, his profitable company was inherited by his nephews.
-Today, the descendants of the founder continue to own and manage the unrivaled denim empire of Levi Strauss & Co, and Levi’s jeans have carved out their own niche in fashion for all time.
+The industrial maker of the first jeans combined practical technologies into one product, and successive generations of the family business worked to spread durable workwear around the world, turning it into a beloved wardrobe staple on every continent.
+After the founder’s death in 1902, his nephews inherited the company.
+Descendants of the family continued to own and manage Levi Strauss & Co., and Levi’s jeans secured a permanent place in fashion.

 Denim Day

-After the scandalous acquittal of the perpetrator, outraged Italian women went to the parliamentary chamber dressed in jeans, unfurling a banner that read, “Jeans—an alibi for the rapist?”
-They received support from the U.S. Senate: thanks to the efforts of the chairwoman of the committee investigating attacks on women, Denim Day became an annual event, initially in California and later in other American states, where millions of people wear jeans for ideological reasons on the last Wednesday of April.
+After the controversial acquittal, Italian women entered the parliamentary chamber wearing jeans and unfurled a banner that read, “Jeans—an alibi for the rapist?”
+Their action prompted support in the United States.
+Thanks to advocacy by the chairwoman of a committee investigating attacks on women, Denim Day became an annual event, first in California and later across other states, where millions wear jeans on the last Wednesday of April to make a political and social point.